Snow Park is something new in Israel. 2018 is the first year it was opened, and it will remain open until the end of the summer vacation.

-Due to hot summers in Israel, such an attraction is expected.
+Due to the hot summers in Israel, such an attraction is to be expected.
 Especially after the opening of the indoor snow park in Reem Mall in Abu Dhabi.
-And during the last week, we escaped the heat for several hours and visited the Snow Park at Tel Aviv Port (https://snow-park.co.il).
-Let’s begin our visit!
+And during the last week, we escaped the heat for several hours and visited the Snow Park at Tel Aviv Port.
+Let’s begin exploring!

 Opening Hours

+And this is the main drawback that I mentioned in the beginning.
+Comparing to the alternatives, this is an expensive two-hour attraction.
 And after deciding not to go, I saw an offer at HTZone.
 They offer tickets for 29 NIS.
 And at that point, I bought the tickets.
+So let’s talk about coupons.

 Parking

 Snow Park is being held at Hangar 11, at Tel Aviv port.
 You can park for free at the Reading parking lot and walk, or you can use the paid parking at Tel Aviv port.
-The organizers of Snow Park, offer to purchase discounted Tel Aviv port parking.
-And I bought a sticker at the event’s store that allows full day parking at the port for 25 NIS.
+In 2018, the organizers of Snow Park offered to purchase discounted Tel Aviv port parking.
+But I do not see this option in 2021.

 Map of the area: